Landcruiser87/compare_abstracts/README.md

     - Defaults to the summary tab (JSONDocumentView) when navigating the tree.
 Keyboard binding trigger to load search tab...
     - Types of search
     - [ ] Cosine Sim search
       - Easy first win for search.
-Do sim search by abstract.
-Return top 10 papers for exploration.  (redraw the tree?
-Will need a full reset function if so)
+Do cos sim search by abstract.
+Return top 10 papers for exploration.
+      - Things I want to be able to search by...
+        1. Abstract
+        2. keywords - (will need a warning for empty keywords aren't present)
+        3. topic
+        4. Free text search

     - [ ] Regex Search
       - Enter word, highlight which other members of the tree might have those searchwords?
       -